Minecraft-Pathfinding/minecraft-pathfinding/docs/AdvancedUsage.md

   }
 } -->

-<h3>Creating a sublcass of move_produders.MoveProducer</h3>
+<h3>Creating a sublcass of move_produders.MoveProvider</h3>

-To create a subclass of `move_produders.MoveProducer`, you need to implement the `provideMovements` method.
+To create a subclass of `move_produders.MoveProvider`, you need to implement the `provideMovements` method.
 This method is responsible for deciding whether or not movement is possible and, if possible, appending to the provided storage.

 <h4>Example</h4>